Israel-Tanjiro/Sapphire_G4CMP/README.md

 # Phonon Caustic Plots
-![Alt text of the image](https://github.com/Israel-Tanjiro/Sapphire_G4CMP/blob/main/Sapphire_Phonon.png) We do not include the analysis for Longitudinal Phonons due to they does not  concentrate too much along certain directions of the crystal.<br>
+![Alt text of the image](https://github.com/Israel-Tanjiro/Sapphire_G4CMP/blob/main/Sapphire_Phonon.png) We do not include the analysis for Longitudinal Phonons, due to they does not  concentrate too much along certain directions of the crystal.<br>

 # Using New Crystal Structures in Your Code